DrBretto/infotropy/docs/modules/maxwells-demon.md

 8. Configure the Matter.js engine to disable gravity.
 9. Create static rectangular bodies for the arena walls (top, bottom, left, right).
 10. Create a static rectangular body for the central barrier.
-11. Create a static rectangular body for the door within the central barrier.
+11. Create a static rectangular body for the door within the central barrier, with increased height.
 12. Implement state variables for `ballBounceCount`, `leftSideCount`, `rightSideCount`, and `isDoorOpen`.
 Initialize `ballBounceCount` to 0, `leftSideCount` and `rightSideCount` based on initial ball distribution, and `isDoorOpen` to `false`.
-13. Generate 20 circular bodies (balls) with appropriate properties and random initial positions within the arena.
+13. Generate 20 circular bodies (balls) with appropriate properties, random initial positions, and doubled initial velocities.
+Set their render color to white.
 14. Add all static and dynamic bodies to the Matter.js `World`.
 15. Implement the simulation loop using `Matter.Engine.run()` or a `requestAnimationFrame` loop with `Matter.Engine.update()`.
 16. Implement collision detection using `Matter.Events.on(engine, 'collisionStart', ...)` to specifically track ball-to-ball collisions and increment `ballBounceCount`.